enhance-dev/enhance.dev/src/views/docs/md/by-example/integrations/with-typescript.md

 docs-pager: false
 ---

 Enhance does not have a convention for full TypeScript project transpilation.
-However, it is definitely possible given the array of
+However, it is definitely possible given the array of compiler tools available.

 ## Bring Your Own Build Tool